 A Recent History of Silicon Valley Technologies and Companies

-They will be joined on stage by IEEE past President Tom Coughlin to discuss recent IEEE accomplishments, current focus areas and suggestions on how to strengthen the world’s largest technology non-profit organization.
+Later in the program they will be joined on stage by IEEE past President Tom Coughlin to discuss recent IEEE accomplishments, current focus areas and suggestions on how to strengthen the world’s largest technology non-profit organization.

 Our conversation will cover the evolution of RISC (Reduced Instruction Set Computing) and its applications in smart phones, tablets and other devices.
 We will discuss the evolution of GPUs, the computational demands of machine learning, and the emergence of domain-specific architectures (DSAs).